jpasqua/FauxMac/Instructions.md

 		screen dga/512/342
 		displaycolordepth 8" > ~/.config/BasiliskII/prefs
 	   ```
 * **Create/Obtain a Mac Disk Image**: This is the trickiest part of the emulator setup process and I won't repeat all the details here.
+I supply an image as part of this repository, but it is not allowed.
 Please refer to [these instructions](https://www.emaculation.com/doku.php/sheepshaver_basiliskii_linux).
 You may find it easiest to run Basilisk on a Mac or Windows machine and create the image there.
 Then you can just copy it to your FauxMac and place it in the `~/emulator_resources` directory.
 As you can see in the `prefs` file mentioned above, my disk image is in a file named `System7.5.5.dsk`.